potentialfudge/metabolize/README.md

 in advanced mode.
 From a campaign's advanced-mode setup page, download a self-contained Python script for that specific campaign, with exact instructions on how to run it.
-It runs the same optimization loop (Sobol init, GP-fit meta blender recommendations, round-by-round) fully offline in your own terminal or IDE, pausing each round for you to enter your experimental results, and saving results and statistics (learning curves, distributions, per-parameter analysis) to local CSVs and PNGs as it goes.
+It runs the same optimization loop (Sobol init, GP-fit meta blender recommendations, per-round) fully offline in your own terminal or IDE, pausing each round for you to enter your experimental results, and then saving results and statistics (learning curves, distributions, per-parameter analysis) to local folders as it goes.

 ```bash
 pip install baybe torch gpytorch botorch scipy pandas numpy matplotlib